RISE Sleep Tracker

 Reviewed by

-• RISE focuses on the two metrics research shows, when improved, make the biggest difference to how you feel.
-Those are sleep debt and circadian alignment.
-AutoSleep tracks sleep debt, but not accurately, and focuses on other metrics that are interesting, but not as useful as you might think, like the amount of time spent in different sleep stages and their own sleep rating.
+• RISE vs. AutoSleep Metrics: RISE focuses on the two key metrics that research shows make the biggest difference—sleep debt and circadian alignment—while AutoSleep also tracks sleep debt, though less accurately, and includes additional metrics like time spent in different sleep stages and its own sleep rating, which may be interesting but not as impactful.

 AutoSleep and RISE are both popular sleep-tracking apps, so which one should you choose?
 Both track your sleep, but they focus on different metrics and offer very different features.